Equine Veterinarian: Career Summary, Job Outlook and Education Requirements

 What Is the Job Outlook?

-According to the U.S. Bureau of Labor Statistics (BLS), job growth for all veterinarians is expected to increase at a rate of about 12% from 2012-2022, which is about average for all U.S. occupations (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), job growth for all veterinarians is expected to increase at a rate of about 18% from 2018-2028, which is much faster than average for all U.S. occupations (www.bls.gov).
 The need for vets who work with farm animals, like equine veterinarians, may hold the best prospects since most veterinary graduates will enter small animal practices.
-In 2012, about 6% of veterinarians in private practice worked solely with horses.
-The BLS also reports that in May 2013, the average yearly salary for veterinarians in general was about $96,140.
+In 2018, about 14% of veterinarians in private practice worked solely with horses.
+The BLS also reports that in May 2018, the average yearly salary for veterinarians in general was about $105,240.